katiemeis/biocomputing_StatsGroupProject/README.md

 # biocomputing_StatsGroupProject

-This is a repo for the bioinformatics group project in BIOS30318/60318 at the University of Notre Dame.
+This is a repo for the statiatics group project in BIOS30318/60318 at the University of Notre Dame.

 When completed the students' forked repos should contain: